martincalvodaniel/poc-quarkus-graphql/README.md

 ## Available Rest Endpoints

-Once the application has been started, the available rest endpoints can be used in [swagger](http://localhost:8080/q/documentation).
+Once the application has been started, the available rest endpoints can be used at [swagger](http://localhost:8080/q/documentation).

 [Postman](https://www.postman.com) collection can be imported too with this [openapi](http://localhost:8080/openapi)